HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 VIII.
 Controlled Substance Testing

-I. EQUAL EMPLOl'MEN'I' OPPORTUNITY (EEO)
+EQUAL EMPLOYMENT OPPORTUNITY (EEO)

 A. General EEO Rules and Regulations (state and federal)

-The applicant selected for funding acknowledges awareness of,' and the .
+The applicant selected for funding acknowledges awareness of, and the

 responsibility to comply with, the following Equal Employment Opportunity